 Most hard money lenders targeting fix and flip projects have established 600 as their floor.
 Some go lower.
 The common range across specialized fix and flip lenders spans from 550 to 650, with meaningful variation between lenders based on their capital structure and risk tolerance.

-Here is the reality across the market in 2024 and 2025.
-Lenders like Easy Street Capital offer programs with a 600 minimum credit score.
-Flip Funding works with borrowers at 620.
-Some regional hard money lenders go as low as 550 for the right deal.
+Here is the reality across the market going into 2026.
+Most institutional back lenders offer programs with a 620 minimum credit score (some might only go as low as 660).
+Regional hard money lenders go as low as 550 for the right deal.
 And a handful of asset-based lenders do not check credit at all.

 The distinction worth understanding: some lenders run soft credit checks that do not impact your score, while others conduct full pulls.
-Eithr way, a 620 credit score puts you squarely within the qualification range for most fix and flip products.
-You are not an outlier.
-You are a common borrower profile.
+Either way, a 660+ credit score should put you within the qualification range for most fix and flip products.

-What separates approval from denial at the 600-650 credit range is rarely the score itself.
-It is everything else in the application.
+For lenders with no minimum credit score requirements, what separates approval from denial at lower credit score ranges is rarely the score itself.
+It is everything else about your project.

 How Credit Score Affects Your Loan Terms